Startups to observe in 2022: What can you learn from their success?

 November 5th, 2021Evgenia Kuzmenko

 According to the Global Entrepreneurship Monitor, approximately 137,000 new startups are established every day, each trying to outdo its competitor while proffer innovative solutions to solve diverse global challenges.
 Unfortunately, recent research has revealed that about 90% of these startups end up as failed businesses, with about 20% failing in their first year.
+Here is a short and sweet explanation of why startups failed most of the time.

 And while every startup deserves some recognition and award for taking the bold step to be competitive and be a problem-solver, we would be focusing on a section of the top 10% who have proven to be successful or have shown great signs of scaling already.